-The property's zoning is Industrial Park and the General Plan land use designation is Public/ Quasi-Public; however, per our client's request, we have assumed zoning change approval to Commercial General and a General Plan amendment to Neighborhood/ Community Commercial (See Hypothetical Condition).
-Overall, the subject site conforms to the area and is well suited for a variety of commercial uses, including a retail use.
+The underlying site contains 104,544 square feet or 2.4 acres.
+The property zoning is Industrial Park and the General Plan land use designation is Public/ Quasi-Public; however, per our client's request, we have assumed zoning change approval to Commercial General and a General Plan amendment to Neighborhood/ Community Commercial (See Hypothetical Condition).
+Overall, the subject site conforms to the area and is well suited for a variety of commercial service and destination retail uses, including semi-industrial, retail warehouse uses.